Understanding New Construction Investments

 Author

-• Andy Bates, Jr. Partnerships Coordinator, is a stalwart and steadfast advocate for client success.
-Having rejoined the RCN team in early 2024, Andy leverages his experience in sales and client services to establish meaningful relationships with investors, borrowers, and partners alike.
+• Andy Bates, Jr., Partnerships Coordinator with RCN Capital, leverages his experience in sales and client services to establish meaningful relationships with clients and partners alike.
 Andy has made it his mission to expand revenue channels and services through lasting, strategic partnerships.
-Andy graduated Magna Cum Laude with honors from the University of Hartford.
+In his journalism, Andy combines market data with industry perspectives to provide insight for real estate and investment professionals.

 View all posts